Rutgers is in the market for a new men's basketball coach, and we've got you covered.

 Who is enjoying a bull market?
 And where are the bears?
 ScarletReport.com has you covered during this process with our stock report on the candidates.

-Now, get a look at our first Stock Report, and enjoy it:
+Now, get a look at our latest Stock Report, and enjoy it:

 Employment: Recently fired by Philadelphia 76ers